radiantearth/stac-spec/overview.md

 ## Catalog Overview

+*NOTE: The below examples all say Catalog, but those can all be Collections as well, as it has all the fields necessary to serve as a Catalog*

 There are two required element types of a Catalog: Catalog and Item.
 A STAC Catalog points to [STAC Items](item-spec/README.md), or to other STAC catalogs.
 It provides a simple linking structure that can be used recursively so that many Items can be included in